retkowsky/DP-100/labdocs/Lab02A.md

 ## Before You Start

-Before you start this exercise, ensure that you have completed [Lab 1A](Lab01A.md), which includes tasks to create the Azure Machine Learning workspace, dataset, and training compute used in this lab.
+Before you start this lab, ensure that you have completed [Lab 1A](Lab01A.md) and [Lab 1B](Lab01B.md), which include tasks to create the Azure Machine Learning workspace and other resources used in this lab.

 ## Task 1: Create a Designer Pipeline and Explore Data